GROUNDBREAKERS: Henna Taylor Debuts A Thousand Ways To Kiss The Ground

 Taylor is no stranger to the Ottawa Adventure Film Festival.
 She has contributed two offerings, Wadi Rum & Speak to me Softly, to the fest in years past.

-Her most recent short film The Color of Mourning is a companion piece to The Climbing Grief Fund, a project initiated in 2018 by professional climber Madaleine Sorkin.
+Her most recent short film A Thousand Ways To Kiss The Ground is a companion piece to The Climbing Grief Fund, a project initiated in 2018 by professional climber Madaleine Sorkin.
 As Sorkin’s life partner and climbing companion, Taylor has seen firsthand the need for unique psychological assistance for climbers.

 The idea started to take shape in 2017, a year Taylor describes as “a really heavy year for deaths in our community, in [Sorkin’s] community.”